-Run the following commands as follows to set the bandwidth of theCoSpriority queue.
+Run the following commands one by one to set the bandwidth of the CoS priority queue.

 Command Purpose

 config Enters the global configuration mode.

 [no] scheduler weight bandwidth weight1weightn Sets the bandwidth of the CoS priority queue weight1weightn stand for the weights of 8 CoS priority queues of WRR/DRR.

 exit Goes back to the EXEC mode.

 write Saves the settings.